splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

 See also the :new-page:`Splunk add-on for Amazon Kinesis Firehose <https://docs.splunk.com/Documentation/AddOns/latest/Firehose/ConfigureFirehose>`.

 If you can't connect AWS to Observability Cloud, see :ref:`Troubleshoot your AWS connection <aws-troubleshooting>`.

+.. caution:: Splunk is not responsible for data availability, and it can take up to several minutes (or longer, depending on your configuration) from the time you connect until you start seeing valid data from your account.

 .. _after-aws-integration: